-KPIs offer valuable data points that can be tough to come by elsewhere.
+Key Performance Indicators offer valuable data points that can be tough to come by elsewhere.
 As with any decision-making asset, however, performance indicators also expose you to some risks: If you become overdependent on them or fall prey to poor-quality information streams, you might get blindsided when the time comes for your IoT platform to evolve.

 Solving this problem isn’t as simple as merely resolving to pick better KPIs.
-You’ll also need to understand what differentiates useful indicators from inaccurate data sources and how to filter out misleading noise in real time.
+You’ll also need to understand what differentiates useful indicators from inaccurate data sources and how to filter out misleading noise in real-time.
 Are you up to the task of drawing a line in the sand, or will the dunes swallow your work for good?

 What Makes a Good IoT KPI?

 Many performance indicators reflect bespoke business intelligence practices and unique operating models, so who’s to say that some KPIs are less worthy than others?
 Although it might seem like a mere matter of opinion, the distinctions are actually grounded in common-sense data-acquisition principles.

 IoT KPIs need to achieve a few distinct objectives to be worthwhile.
 According to some experts, yours should have the following characteristics: